Helsinki 69ers

 The Helsinki 69ers are an American football club from Helsinki, Finland.
-The club was formed in 1991, and its men's first team is currently playing in Vaahteraliiga, the top tier of American football in Finland.
+The club was formed in 1991, and its men's first team is currently playing in the third highest level league of American football in Finland.

 History

 The Helsinki 69ers were formed in 1991.
 The team started in the lower divisions of Finnish American football and slowly made its way up to 1st Division.
 The 69ers played 10 seasons in the division, and in 2012, the 69ers won the 1st Division championship, the Spaghettibowl.
 69ers won the final against Kouvola Indians with a score of 43–10.
 For the first time the 69ers had a chance to play in the Vaahteraliiga, the highest level in Finland.
 The team played its first Vaahteraliiga game in 2013 season against TAFT, losing 41–14.

 The club shares their stadium, the Helsinki Velodrome, with two other football teams from Helsinki: the Helsinki Roosters and the Helsinki Wolverines.